redhat-na-ssa/demo-ai-gitops-catalog/docs/notes/05_TUTORIAL_DISTR_WORKLOADS.md

 ```

 ![IMPORTANT]
-You can also login into OpenShift from the Workbench Terminal and bypass running the above steps in the notebooks
+You can also login into OpenShift from the Workbench Terminal and bypass running the above steps in the notebook cell by setting the cell to `Raw` type.
 `oc login --insecure-skip-tls-verify=true --token=XXXX --server=XXXX`

 ![NOTE]